omikay/dsstne-installation/README.md

     -r input_text_file: (required) path to the file with input signal to use to generate predictions (i.e. recommendations).
     -s filename (required) . to put the output recs to.
 ```
-If it all went well you need to start a new shell on a fresh Docker container:
+If it all went well you need to start a new shell on a fresh Docker container.
+But you have to set the runtime to nvidia so that the docker file could communicate with your GPU.
 ```
-$ sudo docker run -it amazon-dsstne /bin/bash
+$ sudo docker run -it --runtime=nvidia amazon-dsstne /bin/bash
 ```
 ## Run DSSTNE on some example datasets
 ```